 Imagine you are a puppy dog and cry/whimper silently on an ‘ng’ as in ‘sing’.
 Repeat this 10 times.
 Feel your thyroid cartilage tilt?

 On ng as in ‘sing’ (important, not sung as we need a high tongue!) go up and down your range like a siren.
 You are looking for a clean (i.e. no breath noise), quite and thin sound.
 It should feel easy on your true vocal folds to make this sound and easy to move you larynx up and down with pitch.
 You will feel muscular effort in retracting your false vocal folds and tilting your thyroid cartilage.
 Some things to watch out for:

 - The sound cannot get louder at the top.

 - The shouldn’t be any breaks in your siren.

 - Check that you have no other extraneous tension i.e. your jaw, tummy?

 - You might need to engage some head and neck or torso anchoring to give your larynx more stability.

 Siren for approximately 5 to 10 minutes or until your siren is smooth and your voice feels warm.

 The Siren is not only an excellent warm-up but it also increases flexibility of your larynx, establishes optimal tongue positioning, decreases airflow, and anchors the tone.

-The above 3 warm ups should be incorporated into your daily voicing routine for healthy singing.
+The above 3 Best Vocal Warm ups should be incorporated into your daily voicing routine for healthy singing.